USDA-SCINet/scinet-site/sn_collections/_guides/login.md

 ### After Step Installation:
 - Open a Terminal, CMD shell, or PowerShell window and run the following:
 - `step ca bootstrap --ca-url https://step-ca.scinet.usda.gov --fingerprint adb703fd18f176937743b20228d52af7a705d63a0471cd67428660be5fd006bf `
 - `step ssh config --set Provisioner=keycloak --set User=scinetuser.name`
+  - Be sure to change "user.name" to your own SCINet username
   - If the step config command fails ssh-agent probably isnt running.
 See instructions above.

 #### These commands will do the following:
 - Gets the initial cert from the certificate authority.